Tulla (parish)

-Tulla is a parish in County Clare and part of the Ceantar na Lochanna grouping of parishes within the Roman Catholic Diocese of Killaloe.
+Tulla is a parish in County Clare, Ireland, and part of the Ceantar na Lochanna grouping of parishes within the Roman Catholic Diocese of Killaloe.

 As of 2021, the co-parish priest is Brendan Quinlivan.

-The main church of the parish is the Church of Saints Peter and Paul in Tulla, built in 1832-1837.
+The main church of the parish is the Church of Saints Peter and Paul in Tulla, built from 1832 to 1837.
 The building was renovated in 1971, receiving a far more modest exterior.
 It was rededicated by bishop Harty.

 The second church of the parish is the Church of Immaculate Conception in Drumcharley.
 This church was built in 1838-1839 and was during construction severely damaged in the Night of the Big Wind.
 The third church is the St. James's Church in Knockjames, built in the period 1882-1884.